 Classification of music based on moods.

-I take pains to classify my music collection generally.
+I generally take pains to classify my music collection.
 Therefore moods-based classification is interesting, and something (I’ve never really tried, but) I’d like to explore.

 An interesting paper explains why classification based on moods makes sense: